Passwords

 You'll want to improve the input validation for your sign-up form.
 Some suggestions:

-This example uses Zod to validate the email format and password length:
+This example uses Zod to validate the email format:

 import { Password } from "@convex-dev/auth/providers/Password";